9 Places to take a Nature Walk near Philly

 A drive over to Fort Washington State Park is a must for nature lovers, hikers, and picnickers.
 The park’s name comes from the fort that Washington’s troops built in 1777 before going to Valley Forge.
-The highlight here is a beautiful 2.5 mile creekside walk, which is great anytime of year.
+The highlight here is a beautiful 2.5 mile creekside walk, which is great for a stroll anytime of year.
 This trail is not only popular with hikers, but also cross country skiers after a big snowstorm.

 For non-hikers, the park offers a beautiful setting for picnics as the park is loaded with trees providing ample shade.
 This park is definitely one of Philly’s most picturesque options if you are seeking a wonderful picnic destination.